linkorb/polaris-local-inventory/README.md

 ## Usage

+In brief:

+ - clone this repo
+ - install dependencies
+ - add/create your inventory
+ - define polaris collection variables
-In brief: clone this repo, install dependencies, add your inventory and run the "site" playbook.
+ - run the "site.yaml" playbook.

 ### Clone this repo